kloutkake/jpurg/README.md

 My Website

 This is a Next.js project built with TypeScript, styled using Tailwind CSS, and hosted on a DigitalOcean Droplet with Nginx as the web server.
 The server runs on an Ubuntu operating system, with security enhancements including a configured firewall and SSL for secure connections.
-Table of Contents

-    Features
-    Technologies Used
-    Security
-    Maintenance

 Features